 The Dude Grows Show

-How to Make and Use Your Own Lactobacillus Culture
+Harness the Power of Lactobacillus: Easy Steps to Make and Apply Your Own Culture

 Hey DGC!

-Its good stuff and its easy to make!
+It’s good stuff and it’s easy to make!
+Let’s do it!

 Optional but helpful: